 Most Spanish families live in apartments.
-European housing is usually smaller in comparison with American housing, however you will find all the commodities you will need during your stay here.
+European housing is usually smaller when compared to American houses, however you will find all the commodities you will need during your stay here.

-All the families involved in the program in Seville live in the neighborhoods of Nervión, Triana and Los Remedios.
-You can walk to the center of Seville from there in less than half an hour.
-The meeting points to catch the buses for the field trips are also in the mentioned neighborhoods, close to everyone.
-What’s more, as part of the program, the students receive a public transport fare card.
+All the families involved in our programs in Seville live in the neighborhoods of Nervión, Triana and Los Remedios.
+Our school is in Nervión.
+Depending on the location of your home, you can come on foot or perhaps you need to use public transport, but everything is readily accessible, most families are less than half an hour walk from our school.
+From your home you can walk to the center of Seville in less than half an hour.
+The meeting points to take the buses for the excursions that the program offers are also in the neighborhoods mentioned, close to everything.

-Could I change family?
 Yes, it is possible to change.
-We keep contact with the families and when a problem arises we always recommend you talk about it.
+We keep in contact with the families and when a problem arises we always recommend you talk about it.
 Quite often any tension is caused by misunderstandings.
 However, if the problem cannot be solved, a change of family is organized.

 All host family options include Wifi.
 There are also places in Seville with free Wi-Fi and you will be given information about this upon your arrival.

-The Spanish medical system is well developed and you will probably be able to find the specific medicine you need.
-However, we advise you to bring all the medicine you will need with you from your country to avoid any problem.
-You should also bring the prescription with the generic name of the medicine in case you need to get more.
+The Spanish medical system is quite advanced and you will probably be able to find the specific medicine you need.
+However, we advise you to bring all the medicine you will need with you from your country to avoid any problems because there could be a difference in the components of the medication in different countries.

 If you use glasses you should bring a spare pair.

 Spain is traditionally a Catholic country and many religious festivals and traditions are still celebrated.
 However Spain has evolved a lot over the last 30 years, it has opened up and its population has grown and become more diverse.
 Spanish people are open and flexible and are used to living with people of different religions.
-It could be difficult to find a place of worship for other religions but we will give you any necessary information.
+We can provide you with information if you are looking for a place of worship for other religions as well.